 The P Series offers great picture quality at a competitive price, but it faces tough competition in its price.
 For a larger size though, it is a pretty good choice.

 The Vizio P Series 2017 is significantly better than the Vizio M Series 2017.
-The P Series has significantly lower input lag for video games and better response time which is great if you play video games.
-The P Series has better local dimming offering you deeper blacks and is equipped with motion interpolation that improves your movie watching experience.
-Finally, the P Series is better suited for watching TV Shows in brighter rooms as it has slightly better brightness to fight glare and slightly better reflection handling.
+The P Series has lower input lag and lower response time, which is great if you play video games.
+The P Series has better local dimming and is equipped with motion interpolation for those who like the soap opera effect.
+Finally, the P Series is better suited for watching TV Shows in brighter rooms as it has higher brightness to fight glare and slightly better reflection handling.

 The TCL P607 is the highest performing model in TCL's range of products.
 Its picture quality isn't quite as good as the Vizio P Series 2017, but it is pretty close.
 It's brighter than the Vizio though, which is useful for HDR, and its input lag is significantly better with an HDR input.
 It's a few hundred dollars cheaper, so if you're looking for a more gaming oriented TV, the TCL P607 is a better choice over the P Series.